pullmanregional/prh-warehouse/docs/Orchestrator Evaluation.md

 - Newer platform with potentially limited community support
 - https://restate.dev/, founded in 2022, originated as an independent startup

 ## Recommendation

 The choice of orchestration system for a simple data warehouse with a low number of datasources depends on our specific team expertise and resources.
 Prefect and Dagster are as strong contenders due to their focus on data workflows and balance of features.
 Prefect's user-friendly approach and advanced monitoring capabilities make it particularly attractive our team with the ability to quickly set up and maintain data pipelines without sacrificing power or flexibility.

 Prefect is simplest in terms of ease of use and rapid development.
 Python-based workflows, combined with a robust UI and growing ecosystem, provide a solid foundation for managing diverse data sources.
 While Airflow remains an important option given its longstanding track record, it is more suited to teams with existing expertise.
 Temporal.io or Restate.dev are more appropriate for complex distributed processing needs.
 Prefect will provide an optimal balance for our data warehouse scenario, considering team resources, scalability requirements, and the complexity of data processing.

+## Update August 2025

+The orchestration layer was converted from Prefect to GitHub Actions in August 2025.

+As of July 2025, Prefect [no longer supports](https://www.prefect.io/blog/introducing-two-new-self-serve-plans-for-prefect-cloud) using your own infrastructure on the hobby/free tier.

+On review of the current deployment and automation needs in practice, GitHub Actions was a strong alternative:

+- Minimal operational complexity.
+The scheduler is cloud-based, zero-management, and zero-cost.
+- It includes a mature runner that runs on self-hosted infrastructure.
+- There is hierarchical monitoring that extends to the task level and can be integrated with visualization tools like Grafana easily.
+In practice, the hierarchical logs with email alrrts are sufficient.
+- It includes robust secret management.
+- Due to its environment handling, code structure was considerably simpler than with Prefect.
+- No limitations on number of scheduled deployments vs Prefect.